edidiesky/edidiesky/readme.md

 • **MY BRAIN**: Oh yes! **Jest** with **React Testing Library** has been a lifesaver for catching potential issues early, especially when dealing with complex interactions...

 • **ME**: (Liking the conversation more ☕) And how about **Cypress**?
-Testing real-world user interactions is a game-changer for frontend stability.
+Testing real-world user interactions is a game-changer for front-end stability.

-• **MY BRAIN**: Speaking of the frontend... you’ve been translating Figma prototypes into pixel-perfect web pages regularly, haven’t you?
+• **MY BRAIN**: Speaking of the front-end... you’ve been translating Figma prototypes into pixel-perfect web pages regularly. haven’t you?

 • **ME**: Yep!
 Ensuring that every design element looks exactly as envisioned while collaborating closely with product managers to bring ideas to life is part of the fun.